Venture Anatomy: A Systems Framework

-This approach starts with understanding the systems at work in a well-functioning business.
-At the outset, it’s less about absorbing rules for what you should do, and more about recognizing these “laws of nature” for ventures.
+This approach starts with understanding the systems at work in a well-functioning venture.
+At the outset, it’s less about absorbing rules for what you should do, and more about recognizing these “laws of nature” for typical enterprises.

 Once you have an understanding of this conceptual basic anatomy, the next step is to start building the business model for your venture.
 You’ll outline functional groupings of tasks towards defined outcomes, and specify who in your business will be responsible for those tasks.
 These groupings could be called Teams, Departments, Groups or other names.